What is mobile cloud computing explain in detail?

-Availability of the service: There could be heavy traffic, network breakdowns, or issues with mobile signal quality that prevent mobile customers from connecting to the cloud and obtaining a service
+Availability of the service: The perfect mobile cloud be heavy traffic, network breakdowns, or issues with mobile signal quality that prevent mobile customers from connecting to the cloud and obtaining a service

-Heterogeneity: In order to meet MCC criteria (always-on connection, on-demand scalability, and energy efficiency), wireless communication with extremely diverse networks must be handled.
+Heterogeneity: In order to meet MCC criteria (always-on connection, on-demand scalability.

 Problems with computing